Arthur MacArthur Sr.: 1855 election dispute

 The 1855 election, however, also produced a controversy with the apparent re-election of Barstow by a mere 157 votes.
 Barstow's Republican opponent, Wisconsin state senator Coles Bashford, claimed fraud and challenged the results.
-On January 7, 1856, both Bashford and Barstow were sworn in as Governor of Wisconsin in separate ceremonies.
+On January 7, 1856, both Bashford and Barstow were sworn in as governor of Wisconsin in separate ceremonies.

-The outgoing Attorney General, George Baldwin Smith, filed quo warranto proceedings to have Barstow removed, and the case Atty.
+The outgoing attorney general, George Baldwin Smith, filed quo warranto proceedings to have Barstow removed, and the case Atty.
 Gen. ex rel.
 Bashford v.
 Barstow soon reached the Wisconsin Supreme Court.
 Barstow initially attempted to challenge the jurisdiction of the court over election results, but eventually relented, and, on March 21, 1856, sent his resignation to the Wisconsin Legislature.

-MacArthur, therefore, became the acting Governor of Wisconsin.
+MacArthur, therefore, became the acting governor of Wisconsin.
 Four days later, the Wisconsin Supreme Court unanimously decided in favor of Bashford, ruling that the results from several precincts from remote northern counties appeared fraudulent.
 MacArthur, though he had at first decided to hold the governor's office regardless of the court's decision, reconsidered and relinquished the governorship to Bashford.

-He resumed his duties as Lieutenant Governor, and officially remained in this position until the end of his term, January 1858.
+He resumed his duties as lieutenant governor, and officially remained in this position until the end of his term, January 1858.

 Wisconsin circuit court

-In 1856, Wisconsin Circuit Court Judge Levi Hubbell had resigned his seat on the 2nd Circuit, covering Milwaukee and Waukesha counties.
+In 1856, Wisconsin circuit court judge Levi Hubbell had resigned his seat in the 2nd circuit, covering Milwaukee and Waukesha counties.
 Alexander Randall had been appointed to temporarily fill the seat, but a new election was scheduled for April 1857 to fill the remainder of the term.
-Randall did not run in the election for a full term; MacArthur, while serving as Lieutenant Governor, ran for and was elected to the position without opposition, taking office the following year.
+Randall did not run in the election for a full term; MacArthur, while serving as lieutenant governor, ran for and was elected to the position without opposition, taking office the following year.
 He was re-elected in 1863 and resigned in the fall of 1869.
+He took leave from the bench in the fall of 1869 due to his wife's illness, and Judge William P. Lyon of the 1st circuit tended to MacArthur's circuit during those months.
+He resigned from office effective November 22, 1869, following his wife's death.